 Our mission is to prepare highly qualified, entry-level registered dietitian nutritionists who are competent in MNT and plant-based, vegetarian nutrition and promote a balanced lifestyle for generous service in the workplace.

 The primary goals of the Andrews University Dietetic Internship are twofold: to provide the intern with meaningful rotational experiences that will allow for successful completion of the registration examination for dietitians, and to provide the opportunity to develop the skills needed to obtain employment as an entry-level dietitian.

 Goal #1: The program will prepare practitioners who are competent as an entry-level dietitian.

-Goal #2: The program will prepare practitioners who are competent in incorporating MNT principles into a wholesome way of life.
+Goal #2: The program will prepare dietetics practitioners who are competent in incorporating MNT principles into a balanced lifestyle.

 Admission to Andrews University and the Dietetic Internship is granted irrespective of race, color, national or ethnic origin, sex, weight, height, marital status or handicap.
 The University is authorized under federal law to enroll nonimmigrant alien students.
 These students, however, must meet the admission requirements of the Dietetic Internship.
 Admission to the Dietetic Internship does not guarantee admission to the MPH in Nutrition and Wellness or to any other program, department or school within the University.

 Transfer privileges are not available to dietetic interns.
 An intern who is admitted to the eight month Dietetic Internship must meet all competencies within that time frame and at the assigned facility.
 Interns may elect to repeat the Dietetic Internship at the discretion of the Internship faculty and the Program Director.
 In the event the intern is approved to repeat the Dietetic Internship, the intern would then pay the required amount and register for an additional Dietetic Internship experience at the original facility or at another of the University’s selected facilities.

 The eight month program (from late August to beginning of May) consists of: